How do I enter a refund from a vendor in Accounts Payable?

 When you enter the deposit, use the same clearing account as the expense account for the offsetting invoice.
 This brings the clearing account balance to zero.

-1. Go to Cash Management, Tasks, Edit Register to record the refund check from the vendor as a deposit.
+1. Go to Cash Management, Tasks, Edit Register to record the refund check from the vendor.
+Use a transaction Type of DEP for deposit.

 2. Enter a General Ledger clearing account as the credit account for the deposit.
 This must be the same account used as the clearing account for the previous positive invoice.